richardschoen/howtostuff/pythonwebgitvieweribmi.md

 This example runs the Klaus git server over repositories GITTEST123 and GITTEST124 on HTTP port 4646 and is listening on all IP addresses.

-The background job is submitted via SBMJOB using the QSHEXEC command. (http://www.github.com/richardschoen/qshoni)
+The background job is submitted via SBMJOB using the QSHEXEC command.
+(Must install QSHONI library from: http://www.github.com/richardschoen/qshoni)

 ```
 SBMJOB CMD(QSHONI/QSHEXEC CMDLINE('klaus --host 0.0.0.0 --port 4646 /gitrepostest/GITTEST123 /gitrepostest/GITTEST124')